BlockchainInstituteChi/developer-bootcamp/workshop_3_second_layer_payments/README.md

 `lncli create`

+< Probably need to set up GRPC here >

 ## 6. Check for Peers

 Now that you're online, you should be able to see peer nodes on the same Bitcoin network via Regtest.
+Connect to a peer with the following command:

+`lncli connect peerAddress@path::path`

 Use the following command to list peer nodes:

-`INSERT COMMAND TO USE HERE`
+`lncli listpeers`